Notices

 Course-based LLM

-Required courses are Graduate Legal Research and Theory LAW7112 (3 credit hours), and the Capstone Seminar LAW7002 (3 credit hours)
+• LAW 7112 - Graduate Legal Research and Theory (3 credit hours)

-18 credit hours of electives, at least 12 credit hours of which must be taken within the Faculty of Law; up to 6 of the 18 credit hours may be graduate courses in another faculty.
-All electives within the Faculty of Law must be at the 7000 level.
+At least 12 of the 18 credit hours must be taken within the Faculty of Law.
+Up to 6 of the 18 credit hours may be graduate level courses in another faculty.

 Students pursuing one of our below-listed LLM streams must take two courses from those approved for the stream.
 Streams of study include: Human Rights, Business, Indigenous Studies, Law and Society, Criminal Law, and Public Policy.
 The course-based LLM may also include Practice-based courses (which include our featured clinics).